Skip to main content

 Intermediate

-When you embark on a wellness protocol involving peptide therapies, particularly those designed to stimulate (GH) production, you are directly engaging with the body’s master regulatory systems.
+When you embark on a wellness protocol involving peptide therapies, particularly those designed to stimulate growth hormone (GH) production, you are directly engaging with the body’s master regulatory systems.
 Peptides like Ipamorelin, Sermorelin, and Tesamorelin are known as growth hormone secretagogues; they signal the pituitary gland to release its natural stores of GH.

 The mechanism is rooted in the kidney’s response to increased levels of GH and IGF-1.
 Growth hormone has a direct antinatriuretic effect, meaning it promotes the kidneys’ retention of sodium.
 As established, water follows sodium, leading to an expansion of extracellular fluid volume.
 This is a well-documented physiological response.